Cromer Knoll Group

 The Cromer Knoll Group is a geological group of Early Cretaceous age, found at outcrop in eastern England and developed extensively beneath the North Sea in the UK, Norwegian and Danish sectors and in the Norwegian Sea.
 It preserves fossils dating back to the Early Cretaceous period.

+Distribution

+The Cromer Knoll Group is recognised locally onshore Eastern England and over a wide area of the North Sea and Norwegian sea.
+In the Southern North Sea it is found throughout the UK sector and the Danish Central Graben.
+In the Netherlands sector the equivalent unit is the Rijnland Group.